 She couldn’t tell him that he should leave.
 He looked almost laughably scared for a few moments until he realized that there was only one of her, and not a party of girls to destroy his peace and torment him.

-He soon recovered, and he didn’t seem to take offense at her questions.
+He soon recovered.
+He didn’t seem to take offense at her questions.

-He had a nice voice, but not that of a child, but of someone who had gone beyond puberty, like her, and he spoke intelligently.
+He had a nice voice.
+Not that of a child, but of someone who had gone beyond puberty, like her, and he spoke intelligently.
 At least he could talk, over his other feelings, so he wasn’t too put off by seeing her.

 “I come here most days until school begins.
 This is the time when it’s most pleasant here, mid-afternoon.
 I often swim up here.”
 Was he laying claim to the lake?